July 25 to August 13, 2017: New Jersey to Beaufort NC

 On July 6th the lock above us on the Erie Canal finally reopened and we were able to leave Utica and head for Oswego.
 The waters of the canal still looked like extra thick mushroom soup, and we had to keep a careful watch for floating logs, some of them whole trees that were partially submerged.
 We passed dredgers working on silted up areas, and other barges with workmen still gathering and cutting up debris.

 Oneida Lake has a reputation for building up waves when the wind is from the west, and we wanted no further delays so we ran wide open (that means pushing the engines to just below their top speed, which gives us about 18 knots, as opposed to our normal travelling speed of 7 knots) and cut the journey time in half.
 Brewerton is on the northern shore of the lake and was our next stop.
-There is an attractive town dock, but we wanted to stop at one particular marina that Dick is planning to leave the boat with at the end of next season.
+There is an attractive town dock, but we wanted to stop at the marina that Dick is planning to leave the boat with at the end of next season.
 They have heated indoor storage, so you don’t need to go through the rigmarole of winterizing.
 They also have excellent fuel prices, so we made a point of filling up!

 North of Brewerton we passed a number of very nice cottages and full-time homes on the side of the canal before arriving at Three Rivers, the junction of the Erie and the Oswego Canals.
 The Oswego Canal was completed 3 years after the Erie Canal opened, and allows boats to travel directly north into Lake Ontario.
 8 locks later we arrived in Oswego.
 Interestingly, the last two locks are right in the centre of town, and as you walk over the bridges you can see how the canal and the river have been kept separate.